Black Tide: Post Mortem (2010–2012)

 The band was part of the Uproar Festival along with bands Sevendust, Escape the Fate, Bullet for My Valentine, Seether, Three Days Grace, and Avenged Sevenfold.
 During the final two weeks of Uproar, bassist Zakk Sandler filled in for touring mates Escape the Fate while their bassist Max Green left to take care of a DUI but failed to return.

-On October 8 the band released a digital EP titled the "Al Cielo EP", which is Spanish for "To the Sky EP".
-It featured Spanish re-recordings of songs "That Fire", "Let It Out" and "Into the Sky" with alternative names.
+On October 8, the band released a digital EP titled the Al Cielo EP, which is Spanish for "To the Sky EP".
+It featured Spanish re-recordings of songs "That Fire", "Let It Out", and "Into the Sky" with alternative names.
 They were to perform five dates in Australia as a part of the Soundwave Festival in February and March 2012 but canceled the tour for undisclosed reasons.

-The band has also released Acoustic versions of the songs "That Fire", and "Fight Til The Bitter End" via their YouTube account.
+The band has also released acoustic versions of the songs "That Fire" and "Fight 'Til the Bitter End" via their YouTube account.

 On March 23, 2012 the band appeared at the Vive Latino Festival in Mexico City in front of 120,000 people.

 Just Another Drug (2012)

-On July 11, 2012 Gabriel Garcia announced that the band has just recorded a new untitled EP, and that mixing and artwork is all that was left.
-One week later, the band stated the title of the EP will be titled Just Another Drug, and will be released on August 21 due to the artwork issues.
+On July 11, 2012 Gabriel Garcia announced that the band had recorded a new untitled EP, and that mixing and artwork was all that was left.
+A week later, the band stated that the title of the EP would be Just Another Drug, and that it would be released on August 21 due to the artwork issues.
 On August 24, the band released an acoustic version of the song "Start Over" via their YouTube page.

-On October 13, it was confirmed on Gabriel Garcia's Twitter that the band is working on demos for their next album.
+On October 13, it was confirmed on Gabriel Garcia's Twitter that the band was working on demos for their next album.

-On March 22, 2013, bassist Zakk Sandler gave an interview with The Vinnie Langdon show, stating that band was "on hiatus, for lack of a better word" and that the band is not currently doing anything together.
+On March 22, 2013, bassist Zakk Sandler gave an interview with The Vinnie Langdon Show, stating that band was "on hiatus, for lack of a better word" and that they were currently not doing anything together.
 He also stated that he was not invited to be a part of the Just Another Drug EP.